ArXivCode/ArXivCode/Final Report.md

 **Unified encoding is critical for meaningful similarity search.** Using the same CodeBERT model for both query and document encoding ensures embeddings exist in a shared semantic space.
 This mathematical requirement is fundamental: cosine similarity between embeddings only reflects semantic relevance when both are produced by the same encoder with identical normalization.
 Our experiments confirm that mismatched encoders (e.g., different models or normalization strategies) degrade retrieval quality significantly.

 **RAG effectively combines retrieval speed with LLM flexibility.** The two-stage architecture—dense retrieval followed by generative explanation—leverages the strengths of each component.
-Dense retrieval provides sub-second search over thousands of snippets, while GPT-4 adds contextual understanding that pure retrieval cannot achieve.
+Dense retrieval provides sub-second search over thousands of snippets, while GPT-4 (OpenAI, 2024) adds contextual understanding that pure retrieval cannot achieve.
 This combination enables both fast discovery and nuanced explanation, addressing different aspects of the paper-code understanding problem.

 **Data quality outweighs quantity in specialized domains.** Our curated dataset of 196 papers with 2,490 code snippets achieves 21.7% fully relevant accuracy (95.6% including partial matches), demonstrating that careful selection and cleaning produce better results than larger but noisier datasets.
 Filtering for high-quality implementations (minimum 50 stars, docstrings required, test/utility code removed) ensures retrieved snippets are actually relevant to paper concepts, rather than generic boilerplate code.